kaibrockelt/LinuxPlayground/README.md

+# HOLD UP!
+This is not the official uBlue image.
+Yes the readme is the same, but please make sure to go to the source at https://github.com/ublue-os/image-template - the repository you look at right now is nothing but a playground for learning.
+Installing stuff from here most likely will break whatever you do.

 # image-template

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project.